 Both high and low levels of cortisol can interrupt sleep at night.
 The key is balance.
 Since the adrenal gland is responsible for the production of cortisol, it is important that this gland is in good working order.
 You may have heard the expression adrenal fatigue.

 Stress causes the adrenals to secrete cortisol to increase awareness and ready the body to combat the stressor.
 The body cannot distinguish between being chased by a lion, or being late for work; the body will view each as stress and cortisol will be released.

 Cortisol also plays an important role in blood glucose regulation.
-During adrenal fatigue, if cortisol levels drop too low, glucose will not be adequately maintained and will cause a drop in blood sugar that can signal our bodies to wake up and refuel; another sleep disruption.
+During adrenal fatigue, if cortisol levels drop too low, glucose will not be adequately maintained and will cause a drop in blood sugar that can signal our bodies to wake up and refuel; another disruption on sleep.

-Low nighttime blood sugar also may be because of inadequate glycogen reserves in the liver.
+Another cause of low nighttime blood sugar can be due to inadequate glycogen reserves in the liver.
 Glycogen is a form of glucose storage in the liver that can be used for energy when needed.
 Cortisol works to break down glycogen into glucose, which is the usable form of energy for the cells.
 If low cortisol and low glycogen happen at the same time, this may cause a drop in blood sugar resulting in sleep disruption.

-We at Simple Health have developed a comprehensive sleep program that gives practical advice on how nutrition can help you attain the restorative rest we need.
-The program details the advantages of supplementation and herbal remedies that can help adrenal function and support sleep.
+We at Simple Health have developed a comprehensive sleep program that gives practical advise on how nutrition can help us attain the restorative rest we need.
+The program goes into detail about supplementation and herbal remedies that can help adrenal function and support sleep.

 It is important to note that if you are diagnosed with type II diabetes or have an elevated hemoglobin A1c, the above-mentioned symptoms could indicate a serious progression of illness.
 Always consult a qualified health care professional before taking steps to self-treat.